What is a Full-Stack Developer? [2022 Guide]

 Tip 7: Offer opportunities for growth.

-Don’t come across as an employer that will hinder their career growth.
+Don’t come across as an employer that will hinder your career growth.
 Remember the best would like to improve on their craft.
 So, side with them.

 We would like to reiterate the Pro Tip because of its immense importance: